Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual.md

 If you want to leave a course, use command `/leave`.
 You see from the list all the courses you have joined earlier.
 Choose a course you want to leave from and press enter.

 After you have joined a course, you can see different course channels on the left bar.
-At this stage there are four types of channels; announcement, general, questions and voice (these might change during the development).
+At this stage there are four types of channels; announcement, general and voice (these might change during the development).

 ![channels](./images/channels.png)